Tablet of Destinies

-Other mention
+Other mentions

-In the Sumerian poem Ninurta and the Turtle it is the god Enki, rather than Enlil, who holds the Tablet; it therefore resides with Enki in the Abzu.
+In the Sumerian poem Ninurta and the Turtle it is the god Enki, rather than Enlil, who holds the Tablet; it therefore resides with Enki in the Abzu (the primeval sea below the void space of the underworld (Kur) and the earth (Ma) above).
 Both this poem and the Akkadian Anzû poem concern the theft of the tablet by the bird Imdugud (Sumerian) or Anzû (Akkadian) from its original owner (Enki or Enlil).
+In the end, the Tablet is recovered by the god Ninurta and returned to Enlil.

-In the Babylonian Enuma Elish, Tiamat bestows this tablet on Kingu and gives him command of her army.
-In the end, the Tablet always returns to Enlil.
+The Tablet of Destinies is an important device in the Babylonian epic Enuma Elish, in which Tiamat bestows this tablet on Kingu when she takes him as her consort and gives him command of her army.
+The tablet is seized by the god Marduk after his defeat of Qingu.

+The Tablet of Destinies is referenced in Text B (a copy of an inscription of Sennacherib in Neo-Babylonian script) on the tablet K 6177 + 8869, now in the British Museum.